j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-07-todoist-agent/index.md

 For example, if we tell the LLM to clear my inbox, it should tell me it is on it and start performing this task.
 Once it is done, it should tell me, and we continue our conversation.
 This sounds simple, but it differs from the typical chat process we are used to.
-The process now consists of two parts: the conversation part and the background process part.
+The process now consists of two parts: the conversation part and a new background process part.
-The conversation part is similar to the chat interface of ChatGPT.
-However, the background process part is new.
-In this part, the LLM is autonomously reasoning about the task we gave it and performing actions to complete it.
+In this background part, the LLM autonomously selects and performs actions that help it to complete the task we gave it.
-These actions continuously give it new information, which informs it about its progress.
 You can think about this process as something like this:

-{{< figure src="images/outline-of-desired-process.gif" caption="TODO" >}}
+{{< figure src="images/outline-of-desired-process.gif" caption="An example of the workflow of an autonomous agent that performs tasks given to it by the user." >}}

 LLMs cannot do this by default since they cannot perform actions independently.
 They can only respond to us with generated text.
 However, if you ever let an LLM help you debug a program, you know it can tell you what action you should take.
 Typically, you perform this action for the LLM; if it does not yet work, you provide it with the resulting error message.
-You repeat this process until you solved the problem.
+You repeat this process until you solve the problem.
-This process works but requires a lot of effort from the user.
-Therefore, we want to automate this process.
+In this scenario, you act similarly to the background process from the above image.
+This approach works, but we want something more autonomous.
 To do this, we need to let the LLM respond in a parsable format that tells us if it wants to perform a particular action.
 A Python script can then parse this response, perform the action for the LLM, and feed the result back into the LLM.
 This process allows the LLM to perform actions autonomously.